 Policies and Procedures

-Kids’ Corner Limited closely monitors the guidance being released by the Government and Public Health England regarding Coronavirus (Covid-19) to ensure we operate safely.
+Kids’ Corner closely monitors the guidance being released by the Government and Public Health England regarding Coronavirus (Covid-19) to ensure we operate safely.
 The management team communicate regularly and report this back to employees.

 Purpose.